Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 - Arkansas' games this year have hit the over on seven of 12 set point totals (58.3%).

-- Arkansas is 5-1 against the spread and 4-2 overall in games when it puts up more than 34.7 points.
+- Arkansas is 5-1 against the spread and 4-2 overall in games when it scores more than 34.7 points.

 - The Razorbacks have eight giveaways this season, while the Tigers have 15 takeaways .